Skip to content

 Install MariaDB Server

 A truly open-source database server that you can use with Joomla is the MariaDB database server.
-It is fast and secure and is the default server for almost all Linux servers.
+It is fast, secure, and the default server for almost all Linux servers.

 To install MariaDB, run the commands below: